Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 because I actually started cooking at the age of nine which I consider to be

-what I find in me which I believe is peculiar to me and when I say skill I mean
+what I find in me that I believe is peculiar to me and when I say skill I mean

 a valuable activity I’ve learned over time like the ability to impart knowledge